 As the year-end rolls around many individuals are faced with the question of how to best support their favorite charities, while also offsetting their tax burden.
 People tend to reach for their credit card first, but donating appreciated assets like cryptocurrency or stocks can be a much more tax-efficient way to support your favorite cause.

-When assets are donated directly to nonprofits, donors not only receive a larger deduction, but the nonprofit also receives a larger donation.
+When non-cash assets are donated directly to nonprofits, donors not only receive a larger deduction, but the nonprofit also receives a larger donation.